<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 CRMs like Salesforce, Microsoft Dynamics, and HubSpot are enterprise-grade, secure platforms with strong access controls and audit logging.
 The compliance problem is not security.
 They were designed for customer and sales data, not stakeholder engagement data, and the two have different GDPR profiles.

 The consent model in a CRM is typically built around marketing consent: someone opted in to receive emails about your products.
 Stakeholder consent is more complex.
 A landowner whose property sits within a project area may have data held on a legitimate interest basis rather than consent.
 A local councillor is a public figure whose contact details are publicly available.
 A community group representative may have given consent for one consultation but not another.
-CRMs are not structured to handle these distinctions without custom configuration.
+All three publish lawful-basis and consent tooling: HubSpot, for example, publishes a "lawful basis to communicate" field alongside subscription types and tracks both opt-ins and opt-outs.
+What they do not publish is a stakeholder model in which several bases for processing sit against one record across several projects at once, with outbound communications blocked at system level when a basis lapses, so that distinction has to be configured.

-Data minimisation is also harder to enforce in a CRM.
-These systems are designed to encourage data capture, not to limit it.
+Data minimisation is a governance job in a CRM rather than a default.
+Salesforce, HubSpot and Microsoft all publish retention and deletion tooling, but the tooling has to be pointed at a policy someone has written.
 Custom fields multiply.
 Historical records accumulate.
 Enforcing a retention policy across a CRM that has been in use for several years typically requires a dedicated governance exercise.

 CRMs can be made to work for GDPR-compliant stakeholder data management.
 But the effort required to configure them correctly, maintain that configuration as the platform evolves, and govern the data discipline across teams is substantial.
-Many organisations that have attempted it find that the ongoing overhead exceeds what they expected.
+Before you commit, it is worth costing that configuration and its ongoing maintenance as a line item rather than assuming it is absorbed by the licence.

 Purpose-built stakeholder management platforms